House in Achladies

 The perforated steel plate further continues as a stair element and allows light to flow into the small kitchen area, becoming almost invisible.
 As a new wall, in the mezzanine level above the kitchen, it is broken into operable shutters.
 When used as a guest room the closed shutters shield the interior from view of the entryway meanwhile bringing light in.
 When used as a study they open up to the entry and garden view outside.

 Color in the living area is used to bring into focus historic details and create a dialogue with warmer tones on the furniture selection.
-The floor was stripped to reveal original flooring which was refinished.
+The floor is stripped to reveal original flooring.
 In the private areas, bedroom, dressing and bathroom, more subtle colors are employed again to create a play of texture and depth.

 A commision to design a ceiling mounted installation for a new residential development in London’s Edgware Road.

 Edgware Road Lobby

 Custom ceramic objects installation for a residential development in London.
 The design is based on elements of calligraphy.
 They are transformed into 3-dimensional elements suspended upon entry.
 Creating a subtle play of color they mark a welcoming passage into the main concierge desk.
 Lighting is integrated into the delicate wire structure.